-Chameleons can bite, however they are reluctant to do so.
+Like most reptiles, and animals in general, chameleons can bite however they are reluctant to do so.

-Chameleons will display many warning signs like hissing, attempting to flee or hide and showing stress coloration before biting.
-A chameleon bite is usually a last resort.
+Chameleons will display many warning signs like displaying an open mouth and hissing, showing stress colors, and attempting to flee or hide before they bite.
+A chameleon bite is almost always a last resort.

 Do Chameleons Bite or Scratch?

 Chameleons can have sharp nails, and I mean sharp!
 Chameleons use their nails to help grip branches as they climb and search for food, their nails are vital to their grip.